yuyunfrancis/yuyunfrancis/README.md

 - 🏥 Leading an AI-driven e-health platform for early breast cancer detection
 - 🌱 Building scalable solutions with React.js, Node.js, and Express
 - 🔧 Implementing CI/CD pipelines and containerization with Docker & Kubernetes
-- 🤖 Developing ML models for healthcare and agricultural applications
+- 🤖 Developing ML models for healthcare solutions
 - 👥 Mentoring and supporting underprivileged youth in tech education

 ## 🛠️ Tech Stack